Fritz Sauckel: Early years

 Born in Haßfurt (Kingdom of Bavaria), as the only child of a postman and a seamstress, Sauckel attended the local volksschule and the gymnasium in Schweinfurt, leaving in 1909 without graduating when his mother fell ill.
 He joined the merchant marine of Norway and Sweden when he was 15, first on a Norwegian three-masted schooner, and later on Swedish and German vessels.
 Starting off as a cabin boy, he went on to sail throughout the world, rising to the rank of Vollmatrose (able seaman).
 At the outbreak of World War I in 1914, he was on a German vessel en route to Australia when the vessel was captured by French naval forces.
 He was subsequently interned as an enemy alien in France from August 1914 until 20 October 1919.
 While interned, he studied mathematics, languages and economics.

 When released, he returned to Germany and found factory work for the next few years in Schweinfurt as an apprentice locksmith and toolmaker in the Ersten Automatischen Gußstahlkugel-Fabrik & Cie ball-bearing works.
-In 1919 he joined the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential anti-Semitic organization in Weimar Germany.
+In 1919 he joined the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential antisemitic organization in Weimar Germany.
 He served as its local manager for Lower Franconia until 1921.
 Moving to Thuringia, he studied engineering at a technical school in Ilmenau from 1922 to 1923, but was expelled for his political activities.